 Interior design is your way to stand out on Airbnb

-Maintaining a high quality and providing lots of great amenities is wonderful, but your place is competing against other properties on a marketplace that’s very visual.
+Maintaining high quality and providing lots of great amenities is wonderful, but your place is competing against other properties in a marketplace that’s very visual.

 Browsing through the Airbnb website is like taking an online course in interior design.

 Airbnbs are known for being stylish, and current standards are high.

 You want to invest in great looking furniture, matching carpets, some art on the walls, nice lighting to make the place welcoming, house plants and anything else that will make the place look remarkably attractive.

 This doesn’t have to be terribly expensive, by the way.